Marcel Scalese

-Marcel Philipe Afonso Genestra Scalese (born 17 April 1996), known as Marcel Scalese or just Marcel, is a Brazilian footballer who plays as a centre-back for J2 League club Ehime.
+Marcel Philipe Afonso Genestra Scalese (born 17 April 1996), known as Marcel Scalese or just Marcel, is a Brazilian footballer who plays as a centre-back for Thai League 1 club Port.

 Career

 Marcel was born in São Paulo, and represented Bragantino as a youth.
 He made his first team debut on 8 November 2016, starting in a 1–1 Série B away draw against Joinville.

 On 17 January 2019, after being rarely used, Marcel left Braga and joined XV de Piracicaba.
 In December, he was included in FC Cascavel's squad for the upcoming season.

 On 27 January 2021, Marcel was announced at Criciúma on loan.
 On 20 December, he moved to CSA also in a temporary deal.

 On 31 May 2022, Marcel was announced at Botafogo-SP.
 After helping in their promotion to the second division, he moved to Ituano on 10 April 2023.